-This post is the first of FOUR about the annual exhibition of the Society of Botanical Artists. which took place last week at the Mall Galleries in London
+Today's post is about the botanical artists receiving awards from the Society of Botanical Artists and Sponsors at Plantae 2023.
+The annual exhibition of the Society of Botanical Artists took place last week at the Mall Galleries in London.

 BELOW the various awards are divided into three categories

 NOTE: The Plantae 2023 Catalogue sold out and is being reprinted.
 It should be available from the shop on the SBA website in about two weeks.